 You can set your Calendar Preferences to show clinical note status as an icon on the appointment.
 This makes it easy to see at a glance whether or not you have saved and published the clinical notes for that appointment.

-You can then begin entering your notes into the clinical note that you have created.
+You can then begin entering data into note you have created.

 A patient's clinical notes are visible on the Clinical Notes tab on their patient profile.
 You can access the Clinical Notes tab in two ways: